dotnet/docs-maui/docs/platform-integration/invoke-platform-code.md

 }
 ```

 In this example, platform implementations of the `GetOrientation` method are provided for Android and iOS.
 On other platforms, `DeviceOrientation.Undefined` is returned.
-Alternatively, rather than returning `DeviceOrientation.Undefined` on platforms other than Android and iOS, you could throw a `PlatformNotSupportedException` that specifies the platforms that implementations are provided for:
+Alternatively, rather than returning `DeviceOrientation.Undefined` you could throw a `PlatformNotSupportedException` that specifies the platforms that implementations are provided for:

 ```csharp
 throw new PlatformNotSupportedException("GetOrientation is only supported on Android and iOS.");